Critical Illness Insurance: How It Works and Is It for You?

 Canada defines a critical illness as a life-threatening or life-altering illness or condition.
 Getting diagnosed with a critical illness devastates the patient and their support network.
+Based on data by the Government of Canada, about 1 in 12 adults live with a diagnosed heart disease.
+The study also predict that 1 in 2 Canadians would have a cancer diagnosis in their lifetime.
 It can wreak havoc on a person’s personal finances.
-While you might hope to never need it, critical illness insurance is something to consider buying.

 When a critical illness strikes, the patient often has to take longer periods of time off work.
 This leads to a loss of income.
 But there are also other costs involved like medication, day-to-day housekeeping costs, travel costs, childcare, etc. With this dual impact of lower income and higher costs, a household’s savings can erode pretty quickly.
 Buying critical illness insurance can reduce a lot of the financial pressures that arise with a critical illness.